-- 12. Discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence - 13.
+- 12. Discuss the policy-making process, 14 including the roles of ethics and evidence - 13.
 Propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes - 14.
-Advocate for political, social or economic policies and programs that will improve health in diverse populations - 15.
+Advocate for political, social, or economic policies and programs that will improve health in diverse populations15 - 15.
 Evaluate policies for their impact on public health and health equity